-5 Thrill Seekers Who Cut Non-Traditional Career Paths
+5 Thrill Seekers Who Made a Non-Traditional Career Path

 You won’t find a lot of Thrill Seekers with doctorates on FindYourGrind.com.
 Not because they’re not intelligent, of course, but because long-term planning often takes the backseat to elevation, speed or the euphoria that comes from a burst of pressure or focus.

 These professionals are often driven by feelings, by instincts.
 And their career paths may sometimes not look like career paths at all.
 That’s part of the fun — finding ways to turn a rush into a job that’s repeatable, constructive, or teachable.
 From metal fabricators to stuntmen to pilots, let’s take a closer look at non-traditional careers of five Thrill Seekers.

 Holding the motorcycle and automobile land-speed records for women is just one of Jessi Combs’ claims to fame.
 In the years since, she’s strived to educate drivers, and especially women, about their vehicles, hosting Xtreme 4×4 and other shows centered on driving and building.

 Combs is a Creator in additional to a Thrill Seeker.
 Just watch the interview below as she describes the satisfaction of racing a bike or car for the first time after spending months in the shop welding, testing, and tinkering.

 You don’t get into operating something as specific as paintball courses if you don’t first have some passion for paintball.
 And Hollywood Sports Park owner Bear Degidio has certainly enjoyed the whizz of a ball speeding past or the ensuing splatter.
 Now, the former paintball champ has to consider what makes the combat sport fun for other players and how to monetize that experience at his Southern California course.